vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-VmConnectedCdrom.md

 Publish-VmConnectedCdrom -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -allDomains
 ```

-This example will returns the status of virtual machines with connected CD-ROMs in all workload domains.
+This example will return the status of virtual machines with connected CD-ROMs in all workload domains.

 ### Example 2